xiaohe27/PrologInOcaml/README.md

 PrologInOcaml
 =============

-Implement a Prolog interpreter in Ocaml
+This is a project for implementing Prolog in Ocaml.

+Basically, it is an interpreter for Prolog programs.

+Participants: He Xiao and Shijiao Yuwen